Some estimates for commutators of fractional integral operators on weighted Morrey spaces

-\textbf{ {1.
-Introduction}}
+\section{Introduction}

-The classical Morrey spaces $\mathcal L^{p,\lambda}$ were originally introduced by Morrey in [7] to study the local behavior of solutions to second order elliptic partial differential equations.
-For the properties and applications of classical Morrey spaces, we refer the readers to [7,11].
-In [1], Chiarenza and Frasca showed the boundedness of the Hardy-Littlewood maximal operator, the fractional integral operator and the Calder\'on-Zygmund singular integral operator on these spaces.
+The classical Morrey spaces $\mathcal L^{p,\lambda}$ were originally introduced by Morrey in \cite{morrey} to study the local behavior of solutions to second order elliptic partial differential equations.
+For the properties and applications of classical Morrey spaces, we refer the readers to \cite{morrey,peetre}.
+In \cite{chiarenza}, Chiarenza and Frasca showed the boundedness of the Hardy-Littlewood maximal operator, the fractional integral operator and the Calder\'on-Zygmund singular integral operator on these spaces.

-Recently, Komori and Shirai [6] defined the weighted Morrey spaces $L^{p,\kappa}(w)$ and studied the boundedness of the above classical operators on these spaces.
-Assume that $I_\alpha$ is a fractional integral operator and $b$ is a locally integrable function on $\mathbb R^n$, the commutator of $b$ and $I_\alpha$ is defined as follows
+In 2009, Komori and Shirai \cite{komori} defined the weighted Morrey spaces $L^{p,\kappa}(w)$ and studied the boundedness of the above classical operators on these weighted spaces.
+Assume that $I_\alpha$($0<\alpha<n$) is a fractional integral operator and $b$ is a locally integrable function on $\mathbb R^n$, the commutator of $b$ and $I_\alpha$ is defined by

-In [6], the authors proved that when $0<\alpha<n$, $1<p<n/\alpha$, $1/q=1/p-\alpha/n$, $0<\kappa<p/q$ and $w\in A_{p,q}$(Muckenhoupt weight class), then $[b,I_\alpha]$ is bounded from $L^{p,\kappa}(w^p,w^q)$ to $L^{q,{\kappa q}/p}(w^q)$ whenever $b\in BMO(\mathbb R^n)$.
+In \cite{komori}, the authors proved that when $0<\alpha<n$, $1<p<n/\alpha$, $1/q=1/p-\alpha/n$, $0<\kappa<p/q$ and $w\in A_{p,q}$(Muckenhoupt weight class), then $[b,I_\alpha]$ is bounded from $L^{p,\kappa}(w^p,w^q)$ to $L^{q,{\kappa q}/p}(w^q)$ whenever $b\in BMO(\mathbb R^n)$.